 There is one theory that says that Dulay is a Filipino ethnic name.
 It contradicts the prevailing internationally accepted theory that Britain somehow arrived before Spain to marry into the Dula family.
-The theory simply says that Dulay is simply Dula Y Goiti, not a fairytale based in Britain.
-The truth is that to conceal the name Dula from Spanish persecution, David Dula y Goiti became David Dulay, from which the Dulays are descended.
+The theory simply says that Dulay is simply Dula y Goiti, not a fairytale based in Britain.
+The truth is that to conceal the name Dula from Spanish persecution, David Dula y Goiti became David Dulay, from which the Dulays had descended.
 The fact is that Britain was in Manila for two years during the 1700's, not before, and had no real influence over the country.
 Spain did.
 So, the story that Dulay originated in two places is false.
 Dulay is not British, but Filipino and Spanish.
 That is well documented.
-Any other explanation that somehow Dula remained Dula and became Dulay through Britain and David Dula Y Goiti is a contradiction.
+Any other explanation that somehow Dula remained Dula and became Dulay through Britain and David Dula y Goiti is a contradiction.
 The origins can't be both.
 There was no evidence to support British origins of Dula, and there were no known British subjects in the Philippines prior to Lakan Dula.

 But somehow, a second theory coming from the Royals of England says that British records state that Dulay bloodline and surname came from Robert d'Ouilli.
 There were only 243 taxable houses in the City of Oxford in 1086.
 Robert d'Ouilli (Doyly) held 61 manors in Oxford.
 He was Oxford's most powerful Norman magnate.
 Oxford was also known as Hokenorton or Hooknorton.
 He, Robert, was granted much of the county of Oxford by Duke William of Normandy for his assistance at the Battle of Hastings.
 Robert was Constable of Oxford.
 Robert had previously built built Wallingford Castle, completed in 1071.
 He held 61 manors in Oxfordshire.
 "He was so powerful a man no one durst oppose him" He was from Ouilly-le-Basset, near Falaise in Normandy.
 His sworn brother-in-arms, Roger d'Ivri or Ivry and he were both at Hastings with Duke William of Normandy in 1066.
 Between them and Bishop Odo of Bayeux, half brother of Duke William of Normandy, they held most of the whole county of Oxfordshire..The Dulay bloodline and surname eventually became Duleh when it intermarried with the Jatt royal family in India and Dula in Philippines when it intermarried with the pre Hispanic nobility based in Manila, because Dulay is spelled as Dula in alibata, the pre - Hispanic Filipino alphabet.
 The Dula surname was later changed back to Dulay by the latter descendants, partly to hide from Spanish prosecution but more on political statement as a re connection with it's British roots as a symbol of struggle against the oppressive Spanish regime.
-In the history books, one of those who changed his name from Dula to Dulay was David Dula y Goiti, the eldest son of Batang Dula, who is the heir apparent and eldest son of Lakan Banao Dula, the last King of Tondo.
+In the history books, the one who changed his name from Dula to Dulay was David Dula y Goiti, the eldest son of Batang Dula, who is the heir apparent and eldest son of Lakan Banao Dula, the last King of Tondo.